 <<foreach [f in files]>><<doc[f.file]>><</foreach>>

-- Site address: Select the SharePoint site address.
+- Site Address: Select the SharePoint site address.

-- Limit Entries to Folder: Select the folder.
+- Limit Entries To Folder: Select the folder.

-- Name: Provide the name as File content
+- Name: Provide the name as varContent.

 - Type: select the type as String.